wesone/woltage/README.md

 ### Command

-A command is the instruction to the system to change an aggregate's state.
+A command is the instruction to the system to change an aggregate stream's state.
 It decides if an event (or events) should be created or not and it will receive the [aggregate's state](#aggregate-projector) to make that decision.

 To register a command use the `registerCommand` method of the aggregate.
 - You can pass a [Zod](https://zod.dev/) schema along with the command handler to automatically validate the command payload.